-In Seoul Hong Myong Hui, Ryo Un Hyong, Ho Hon and other celebrities formed such a committee and made preparations for a grand welcoming ceremony for him.
+Hong Myong Hui, Ryo Un Hyong, Ho Hon and other celebrities formed such a committee and made preparations for a grand welcoming ceremony for him.

 Kang Ryang Uk was also eagerly looking forward to his return home, to Pyongyang.

-Shortly after liberation some people advised him to go to the south which was to be under the control of American troops, saying that it was clear that religious believers would be repressed in the north which was to be occupied by the Soviet army.
+Shortly after liberation some people advised him to go to Seoul which was to be under the control of American troops, saying that it was clear that religious believers would be repressed in the north where a communist power was to appear.
 However, he did not follow their advice.
 It was not because he aspired after communism or sympathized with it.

-As a matter of fact, his memories of Kim Il Sung were dear to him.
+As a matter of fact, his memories of Kim II Sung were dear to him.
 But what kept him in Pyongyang was his boundless reverence for him who had saved the nation from ruin.

 On the other hand, he entertained worries about his future at the back of his mind.
-It was natural since all the so-called revolutionaries he had dealt with were biased against clergymen like him.
+It was natural since many people he had dealt with were biased against clergymen like him.